 The name “Siew Pak Choy” is a translation from Cantonese which means “small white vegetable”.
 It has light green, tender and juicy stems and leaves.
+Its taste has a grassy flavour and is slightly sweet.
+Siew Pak Choy is rich in vitamins, mainly vitamin C and K.

 It is only natural for your vegetables to come with some soil.
 If the siew pak choy is relatively clean i.e. the roots contain minimal soil: